Charles T. Murr: Career

 On May 13, 1977, in the Basilica of SS.
 Giovanni e Paulo (Monte Celio), Murr was ordained a Roman Catholic priest by Pericle Cardinal Felici.
-Murr had worked in L’Ufficio Informazioni (Piazza San Pietro, Vaticano) since 1974, and continued in that capacity until 1979.
+Murr had worked in the Ufficio Informazioni (Piazza San Pietro, Vaticano) from 1974 to 1979.
 He had additional duties as a special aide to Édouard Cardinal Gagnon who conducted an apostolic visitation (1976 to 1979) to the Roman Curia.

 In September 1979, Murr was called to Mexico for one year of pastoral experience before returning to Europe to finish his doctoral dissertation in philosophy.

 Assigned as curate to the Church of La Sagrada Familia, a parish in Tepatitlan, Jalisco (near Guadalajara), he was also named professor of philosophy and theology at the Seminario Major de San Juan de los Lagos, Jalisco.
 Shortly after his arrival in Tapatitlan, Murr began "collecting" abandoned street kids and brought them to his home and began to feed, clothe, and educate them.

 Within the year, he had taken in 12 boys and 8 girls.
 Murr greatly enjoyed teaching but the number of his children was growing and traveling back and forth to the seminary – an hour and a half each way over unimproved roads – was beginning to take its toll.
 He appealed to his Ordinary, Archbishop Francisco Javier Nuno, who was impressed with Murr's zeal and concern for the children and so assigned him full-time to found and build a diocesan orphanage, relieving him of his duties at the seminary.
 Murr returned to Rome and enlisted the assistance of the Italian Congregation of Our Lady of Sorrows.
 Hailing from Forli, Abruzzi, the Republic of San Marino, and Rome, four nuns were sent to help him run his mission.
 Murr faced accusations of sexual abuse of children while working in Mexico.

 During one of Murr's trips to Rome, he was sent to Beirut (Fall, 1983) to assist in the release of kidnap victim Youssef el-Khoury, the Archbishop of Tyre, a mission that was successful in obtaining the archbishop's release.

 Murr worked two summers (1984 and 1985) on Wall Street (Fundamental Brokers, Inc.) to earn money for his orphanage.
 Eventually, that company, and its CEO, Vincent William Griffo, became major donors to Murr's orphanage and mission.